everybodystudyclub/esc-cms/src/index.md

 # Everybody Study Club

-This is an experimental club for folks who are out of school but want to continue to learn, particularly through **side projects** and **independent study**.
+Hello, it's your friend [vrk](https://github.com/vrk)!
+I'm creating a club for folks who are out of school but want to continue to learn, particularly through **side projects** and **independent study**.

-We're going to launch a virtual study club on Discord sometime in March 2021! _(...or maybe April, we'll see.)_
+We're going to launch an experimental virtual study club on Discord sometime in March 2021! _(...or maybe April, we'll see.)_

 Interested in joining?
 Want to help me run i?
 Or just want to hear updates?